shenhuiying2017/azure-docs.es-es/articles/data-factory/tutorial-copy-data-dot-net.md

     string subscriptionId = "<your subscription ID to create the factory>";
     string resourceGroup = "<your resource group to create the factory>";

-    // Note that the data stores (Azure Storage, Azure SQL Database, etc.) and computes (HDInsight, etc.) used by a data factory can be in other regions. string region = "East US";
+    string region = "East US";
     string dataFactoryName = "<specify the name of a data factory to create.
 It must be globally unique.>";